Muhammad-Mohsin-Raza/hack_and_snack/README.md

 ## Challenges we ran into 💻
-1. Fetching, Installing Dependancies and Fixing Backend Errors.
+1. Fetching, Installing Dependencies and Fixing Backend Errors.
 2. Figuring out the API for different regions or co-ordinates of different places was a huge task.

 ## Accomplishments that we're proud of 🏆
 We were able to partially complete the idea behind the challenge and create a hack to solve this problem.
-Team Work was somthing we were really proud of specially when we had errors we worked togather to fix them.
+Team Work was something we were really proud of specially when we had errors we worked together to fix them.

 ## What we learnt 📚
 We experimented lot of API's and learnt pretty much everything we used out of this project.